- The Academy

 The classes provide for a total immersion in the Latin language.
 They are divided into two fundamental courses and a third course which is for teachers and which is contingent on enrollment.:

-Class times: For each of the courses (Latin I, II and III), three lessons will be held in the morning from Monday through Saturday, and will last an hour and a half each.
+Class times: For each of the courses (Latin I, II), three lessons will be held in the morning from Monday through Saturday, and will last an hour and a half each.
 In the afternoon, students will devote their time to studying the material covered in class and to the completion of daily assignments.
 In the evening, from 7 to 9pm, students will attend a final session of the day consisting of play-curricular activities.
 Each week a test will be administered to ensure that students are making adequate progress.
 Credits will not be granted unless these tests are passed.

 9.00-10.30: first session